At a Glance

 - Production capacity

 - Quality requirements

 - Batch potency requirements

-The algorithm empowers the user to proactively plan and keep a tab on raw material and resource allocations.
-A stringent production floor standard operating procedure with stop gaps will control any uncontrolled activities that can alter inventory projections.
+A good MRP algorithm empowers users to be able to proactively plan, letting them keep better tabs on raw materials and resource allocations.
+On top of that, being able to add stringent production floor operating procedures with stop gaps can help reduce or eliminate uncontrolled activities that can alter inventory projections.

 Role of People